 PD070: Spend a small amount of money each week on yourself

 Domain/Area Material deprivation/Leisure and social activities

 Transmission type Early and regular

 Reference period Current

 Unit All current household members aged 16 and over or selected

 respondent (where applies)

 Mode of collection Personal interview

 Values 1 Yes

 2 No - cannot afford it

 3 No - other reason

 Flags 1 Filled

 -1 Missing

 -3 Not selected respondent

--7 Not applicable: PB010 < 2013
+-7 Not applicable: PB010 <2013

-To spend a small amount of money on yourself means to freely spend money, e.g., to go to the movies, to the bar, to buy something for yourself, to have a meal outside, etc.
+To spend a small amount of money on yourself means to freely spend money, e.g., to go to the movies, to buy a small object, to buy a magazine, a small book, a cake, an ice-cream in summer or other small things to eat, cigarettes, to go to the hairdresser, etc.

-The "Yes" answer means that the person can afford to spend this money $\underline{\text{without having to}}$ $\underline{\text{consult}}$ anyone.
+The "Yes" answer means that the person can afford to spend this money without having to consult anyone.